East Maitland

 East Maitland is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-East Maitland's dwelling structure, as per the latest Census, consisted of 74.5% houses and 25.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in East Maitland stood at 30.6%, with the rest being mortgaged (31.6%) or rented (37.8%).
-The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average, while the median weekly rent was $330, matching Regional NSW figures.
+East Maitland's dwelling structure, as per the latest Census, comprised 74.5% houses and 25.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in East Maitland was 30.6%, with mortgaged dwellings at 31.6% and rented ones at 37.8%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+The median weekly rent was $330, matching Regional NSW's figure.
 Nationally, East Maitland's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing